RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-Basic-AI-Chatbot-in-Teams.md

 ### Customize model type

+You can use a specific model for a prompt.
 In `src/prompts/chat/config.json`, configure `completion.model`.
+If no model is configured for the prompt, the default model configured in `OpenAIModel` will be used.

 Below lists the models whether the SDK supports.

 **GPT-3.5**